 But I had learned, and the next year I went the Redneck single rod version made of two heavy cardboard tubes, where one just slid inside the other, as seen below on top (which they probably see a lot of) and I never had a problem.
 However this next year at the Yakutat Alaska terminal there was a large sign posted, saying 60" maximum length.
 If the same sign was posted in Seattle, I never saw it.

 |Examples of two different styles of rod transporting tubes|

-The other would be from "High Sticking", which is at the last just before the netting, the fisher attempts to hold the rod straight UP to give the netter more of a chance.
+The other would be from "High Sticking", which is at the last few seconds just before the netting, the fisher attempts to hold the rod straight UP to give the netter more of a chance.
 However often the fish makes a desperate attempt to flee and with a tight reel drag, plus the high rod, it can not flex enough, breaking the tip section, usually about 6-8" in front of the ferrule.
 Both of these rods saw their demise within two weeks of each other.

 This can get expensive.

 Here you could have multiple reasons.
 (1) Too light a line for the

 fish/conditions.
 (2) Bad reel drags.
 (3) Abrasion on line.
 (4)